Up Just a Little Bit...|

 to go very high, in fact I prefer to stay relatively close and connected with the subject matter.

 fine art photography is from 150-300 feet in the air.
 So for

-The simple explanation is....I lift the camera with a kite.
+Well it's not really a secret, but the simple expanation is....I lift the camera with a kite.
 The

-from blowing away, raise and lower its height, and position it by walking the kite around.
+from blowing away, sometimes altering its height, and positioning it by walking the kite around.
 That's it...

 that's all that needs to be done.